trinodb/trino/presto-docs/src/main/sphinx/admin/graceful-shutdown.rst

 Graceful Shutdown
 =================

-Presto has a graceful shutdown API that can be used exclusively on workers in order to ensure that they terminate without affecting running queries, given a sufficient grace period.
+Trino has a graceful shutdown API that can be used exclusively on workers in order to ensure that they terminate without affecting running queries, given a sufficient grace period.